 The first arc of the ongoing series features a watery ghost preying on members of Gotham's hispanic population.
 Their scenes features heavy dialogue in Spanish, often with no translations provided.

 Religion of Crime Acolyte: "I will give the High Madame your still-beatingheart!"
 Batwoman: "Bring it."
 They fight, with the Acolyte beaten and knocked out.
 Batwoman: "Yeah.
 That's what I thought."

 Bumbling Sidekick: In the Post-Crisis continuity, Kate's cousin Bette is best known as a joke heroine and Teen Titans washout named Flamebird.
 After moving to Gotham, Bette was promptly kidnapped and ended up having to be rescued by Kate, after which Bette then asked Kate if she could be her sidekick.
 Kate has begun to mentor Bette, with heavy emphasis on Kate's military background as she trains Bette, but has also been told by Batman not to bring her on missions that are too dangerous due to the risks.
 In issue #4 of the main series this turns out to have been warranted, since Bette tries to take on a thug on her own and gets severely beaten and stabbed.

-But Not Too Gay: Averted, where Kate is seen both kissing her girlfriends, in bed with Renee in a flashback, and in #4 of the ongoing series gets a very tastefully done scene where she and Maggie Sawyer sleep together for the first time.
+But Not Too Gay: Averted, where Kate is seen both kissing her girlfriends, in bed with Renee in a flashback, and in #4 of the ongoing series gets a very tastefully done scene where she and Maggie Sawyer have sex for the first time.